-The president exercises broad powers under the Constitution and has the authority to issue decrees, initiate constitutional amendments, dissolve the Parliament of Kazakhstan, veto legislation, appoint and dissolve the government and appoint local heads of government.
-Under certain circumstances, the president may issue decrees that have the force of law.
+The president exercises broad powers under the Constitution.
+In addition, the president has the authority to issue decrees; initiate constitutional amendments; dissolve the Parliament of Kazakhstan

-&lt;sup>1 The Constitution of the Republic of Kazakhstan dated 30 August 1995, as amended.
+&lt;sup>1The Constitution of the Republic of Kazakhstan dated 30 August 1995, as amended.